Veraxus/nouveau/README.md

 To get started, make sure you have npm installed, switch to your NOUVEAU theme directory and run...

-1. `npm install` to install all dependencies
+1. `npm install` to install node dependencies (needed for Foundation and the build pipeline)
+1. `composer install` to install PHP packages like Monolog and Codeception
 1. `npm start` or `gulp` to begin watching and compiling sass & js

 That's all there is to it!

-### General Installation
+### General Setup
 To install, simply the copy the NOUVEAU theme folder to your `wp-content\themes` directory.
-Before activating, be sure you rename the theme folder and perform a global find-replace for the strings (case sensitive) `NOUVEAU`, `Nouveau`, and `nouveau`, as well as the language scope (`nvLangScope`).
+Before activating, you may want to make it your own:

+1. Rename the theme folder
+1. Perform a global find-replace for the strings (case sensitive) `NOUVEAU`, `Nouveau`, and `nouveau`, and the language scope: `nvLangScope`.

-You can find detailed documentation for NOUVEAU at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/), and documentation for Zurb Foundation at [foundation.zurb.com](http://foundation.zurb.com/docs/sass.html)
+You can also find detailed documentation for NOUVEAU at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/), and documentation for Zurb Foundation at [foundation.zurb.com](http://foundation.zurb.com/docs/sass.html)

-Also remember that you can test your own NOUVEAU derivatives by using the WordPress [Theme Unit Test]( http://codex.wordpress.org/Theme_Unit_Test ).
+You can also test design and use-case coverage by using the WordPress [Theme Unit Test]( http://codex.wordpress.org/Theme_Unit_Test ).

+### Installing Tests
+NOUVEAU now uses and encourages Codeception for testing of your themes.
+After you've installed the Composer dependencies, you can begin configuring your testing suite with:

+`codecept init wpbrowser`

+You can find more detailed directions at [codeception.com/for/wordpress](https://codeception.com/for/wordpress#Install)

 # File Structure